-The board's tolerance for risk (at both Standard Ireland and Standard Club level) is limited by the desire to minimise the chance of making unbudgeted calls on the club's membership, and so Standard Ireland seeks to maintain sufficient capital such that the chance of a supplementary call is less than 10% over a 12-month time horizon.
+The board's tolerance for risk (at both Standard Ireland and Standard Club level) is limited by the desire to minimise the chance of making unbudgeted calls on the membership, and so Standard Ireland seeks to maintain sufficient capital such that the chance of a supplementary call is less than 10% over the financial year.

-Standard Ireland's basic own funds are equal to the excess of assets over liabilities of its Solvency II balance sheet, \$32.5m (2020: \$26.4m).
-This is split between ordinary share capital (tier one capital \$0.7m (2020: \$0.7m)), reconciliation reserve (tier one capital, \$1.8m surplus (2020: \$4.4m deficit)) and capital contribution from the parent company (tier one capital, \$30.0m (2020: \$30.0m)).
+Standard Ireland's basic own funds are equal to the excess of assets over liabilities of its Solvency II balance sheet, \$32.8m (2021: \$32.5m).
+This is split between ordinary share capital (tier one capital \$0.7m (2021: \$0.7m)), reconciliation reserve (tier one capital, \$2.1m surplus (2021: \$1.8m)) and capital contribution from the parent company (tier one capital, \$30.0m (2021: \$30.0m)).

-Standard Ireland's tier two ancillary own funds of \$10.6m (2020: \$10.2m) recognises the ability of Standard Ireland to make unbudgeted supplementary calls.
+Standard Ireland's tier two ancillary own funds of \$12.2m (2021: \$10.6m) recognises the ability of Standard Ireland to make unbudgeted supplementary calls (tier 2 capital is capped at 50% of the SCR).
 The ability of mutual insurance companies to receive additional capital from their members through supplementary calls, whether budgeted or unbudgeted, is a particular strength of the shipowner mutual model, one which is explicitly recognised in the Solvency II text on ancillary own funds.